EPCCed/archer2-python-20201111/README.md

 Thematic example in examples/cfd

-Archer examples in examples/mpi4py-archer
+Archer2 examples in examples/mpi4py-archer2

-#### ARCHER
+#### ARCHER2

-Details of access to ARCHER will be provided on the day.
+Details of access to ARCHER2 will be provided on the day.